jhumelsine/jhumelsine.github.io/_posts/2025-06-10-contracts.md

 * Obligation from Clients – Provide your tax paperwork and payment
 * Expectation to Clients – Return completed tax forms for client signature and filing

 Tax professionals come in many forms with different degrees of sophistication, such as: Tax Attorneys, Certified Public Accountants, Tax Preparation Companies ([H&R Block](https://www.hrblock.com/)), Tax Preparation Software ([Intuit](https://www.intuit.com/)), or a trusted friend or family member.
-Each might employ different means to complete the forms, such as: Proprietary Software, Deferring to a commercial Tax Software Package or filling the forms out by hand.
+Each might employ different means to complete the forms, such as: Proprietary Software, deferring to a commercial Tax Software Package or filling the forms out by hand.
 Regardless of their means, they honor the contract.

 ## Software Contract Scope
 Real world contracts vary in scope, such as the contracts for:
-* The merger of multi-billion-dollar corporations
+* Mergers of multi-billion-dollar corporations
 * Buying or selling a house
 * Terms of Service for an online service
 * A personal I.O.U.